tuanlamit/python-netmiko-script-1/README.md

 Another file named "devices.txt" is needed in the same folder as the script to hold the IP addresses.

-At line 29, where it says:
+At line 29 in the script:
 ```
 'device_type': 'cisco_ios_telnet'
 ```